radiantlogic-v8/documentation-new/documentation/maintenance/release-notes/iddm-8-4-1.md

 - [API-4439]: Fix to address: CVE-2025-66566.
 - [API-4441]: Fix to address: CVE-2025-8671.

+## Bug Fixes

+- [API-4423]: When creating a proxy using a data source on Identity Data Management v8.4.0 and configuring failover LDAP servers, clicking "Test Connection" reports a connection failure.
+The proxy itself is functional and browsable in the Directory Browser despite the error.
 ## Known Issues

 The following issues have been identified in this release and will be addressed in a future release:

-- [API-4423]: When creating a proxy using a data source on Identity Data Management v8.4.0 and configuring failover LDAP servers, clicking "Test Connection" reports a connection failure.
-The proxy itself is functional and browsable in the Directory Browser despite the error.

 - [API-4419]: Creating a custom password policy can unintentionally overwrite the "Dictionary Matching Mode" setting on the Default Policy.
 For example, if the Default Policy has "Dictionary Matching Mode" set to "Contains Match," creating a new custom policy without enabling dictionary check resets the Default Policy's mode to "Exact Match."